By Roselyn Fauth - based on obituary from the Aoraki Heritage Archive.

 But one day, while scrolling through the Aoraki Heritage Archive at the Timaru Library, I came across an obituary clipped from a 1953 newspaper.
 The headline simply read: “Timaru Community Was Well Served by Mr P. W. Rule.”

-Until then, Percy Watts Rule had been just a second name in the partnership of Turnbull & Rule — a quiet presence beside the Turnbull legacy I’d come to know so well.
+Until then, Percy Watts Rule had been just a second name in the partnership of Turnbull & Rule — in my mind, a presence beside the Turnbull legacy I’d come to know so well.
 But this obituary was something else entirely.
 It wasn’t just a list of buildings and titles.
 It was a portrait of a man who was deeply cultured, endlessly curious, and loved by his community.

 The more I read, the more I realised how much of Timaru still bears his touch — and how much of his story has quietly slipped through the cracks of time.
+So this is my attempt to learn about him, and help share his story and impact...

 Percy Watts Rule was born in Napier on 4 October 1888, the eldest son of Alexander P. and Clara J. Rule, Scottish settlers from Paisley who arrived in Timaru in 1890.
 Percy attended the Anglican Church, and was educated at Timaru Main School and Timaru Boys’ High School, where he won a Junior Scholarship — a sign of the determination and intellect that would shape his life.